(See also Overview of Meningitis.)

 Detecting the causative organism is often difficult because

 An automated rapid nucleic acid amplification test called Xpert MTB/RIF has been recommended by the World Health Organization (WHO) for the diagnosis of tuberculous meningitis.
 This test detects M. tuberculosis DNA and resistance to rifampicin in CSF specimens.
+Skin testing with controls for anergy or QuantiFERON®-TB Gold testing can document prior exposure to M. tuberculosis; however, results may be negative, particularly in older or immunosuppressed patients.
+Chest x-rays may show evidence of prior or ongoing infection in 40 to 50% of cases, and chest CT may be positive in up to two thirds of cases.

 Because tuberculous meningitis has a rapid and destructive course and because diagnostic tests are limited, this infection should be treated based on clinical suspicion.
 Currently, the WHO recommends treatment with the anti-tuberculosis drugs isoniazid, rifampin, pyrazinamide, and ethambutol for 2 months followed by isoniazid and rifampin for 6 to 7 months.
 Corticosteroids (prednisone or dexamethasone) may be added if patients present with stupor, coma, or neurologic deficits.